benoitc/restkit/doc/authentication.rst

 ::

-  from restkit import OAuthfilter, request import restkit.oauth2 as oauth
+  from restkit import OAuthFilter, request import restkit.oauth2 as oauth

   # Create your consumer with the proper key/secret.